Arthur140/NATRC/readme.txt

  The path to the file which contains transition integrals of Coulomb field obtained at the TD-DFT level of theory

  wdebye: !Optional
  The Debye temperature (in Hartree) for the solvent.
-If wdebay>0, the program will take into account the solvatation effect.
+If wdebay>0, the program will take into account the salvation effect.

  Esolv: !Only for wdebye>0
  The reorganization energy (default is 0)